Wisconsin is where I call home . . . famous for cheese, beer and brats. So how in the world did I become interested in healthy food?

 After turning 40, I decided to up the ante and dive into triathlons; in the last 10 years I’ve completed 5 Ironman competitions (PR 11:52), plus a number of Half Ironmans, Olympic and Sprint distance triathlons.

 My favorite race is the “70.3 Puerto Rico” (70.3 means the distance = it is 70.3 total miles consisting of a 1.2 mile swim, 56 miles cycling and a 13.1 mile run).
-In March 2016, I did this race and took 2nd in my age group and qualified for the 70.3 Ironman World Championships in Australia.
-In March 2017 & 2018, I competed again in Puerto Rico, and placed 10th and 3rd respectively.
-In March 2019, I placed 3rd place in my age group and again qualified for the 70.3 Ironman World Championships, which will be held in Nice, France on September 7th, 2019.
+March 2016 was the first time I competed in Puerto Rico.
+I took 2nd place in my age group and qualified for the 70.3 Ironman World Championships in Australia.
+In March 2017, 2018 and 2019, I competed again in Puerto Rico, and placed 10th, 3rd and 2nd respectively.
+In September 2019, I competed in the 70.3 Ironman World Championships in Nice, France — that was a highlight of my triathlon career.
+All races in 2020 were cancelled due to covid but I’m training now for the 2021 70.3 in Puerto Rico.
 Never let age define you . . .
 I am in my 50s yet I’m still competing like those in their 30s!

 I truly believe that if I ate like so many Americans do – an overconsumption of processed, junk food – that I would never be as healthy as I am after a Total Colectomy and go on to compete in sports like I do.
 I know – without any doubt – that a healthy diet plays a pivotal role in achieving great health.